dak180/oxidizer/flam3/README.txt

     flam3-animate < seq.flam3

-creates and renders a 60 frame animation.  there are two flames in test.flam3, so the animation consists three stags: the first one rotating, then a transition, then the second one rotating.  each stage has 20 frames as specified on the command line.  but with only 20 frames to complete 360 degrees the shape will is moving quite quickly so you will see "strobing" from the temporal subsamples used for motion blur.  to eliminate them increase the number of batches by editing test.flam3 and increasing it from 10 to 100.  if you want to render only some fraction of a whole animation file, specify the begin and end times:
+creates and renders a 60 frame animation.  there are two flames in test.flam3, so the animation consists three stages: the first one rotating, then a transition, then the second one rotating.  each stage has 20 frames as specified on the command line.  if you want to render only some fraction of a whole animation file, specify the begin and end times:

     env begin=20 end=40 flam3-animate < seq.flam3

-the other two methods are harder to use becaues they produce file that are only good for one frame of animation.  the output consists of 3 control points, one for the time requested, one before and one after. that allows proper motion blur.  for example:
+the other two methods are harder to use because they produce files that are only good for one frame of animation.  the output consists of 3 control points, one for the time requested, one before and one after. that allows proper motion blur.  for example: